 12. Red Raspberries – the last of the dirty dozen stood at 59%.

-Fruit and vegetables that you can more safely buy even when they are non organic.
+Fruit and vegetables safer to buy even when they are non organic.

 Very soon it might be “goodbye sticky labels, hello tattooed fruit”

 This is because the FDA have been asked to approve the laser-etching of fruit and vegetables with the necessary product information instead of using sticky labels.

 According to Jan Narciso a research microbiologist with the US Department of Agriculture's Citrus and Subtropical Lab in in Winter Haven, Florida: “The laser beam penetrates the outer layer of the fruit or vegetable's cells, exposing a bit of the pith.
 What this does is just penetrate the few cells of that colored layer and exposes the underlying layer.”